- ISL Interpreted

-If this person requires access services, we ask that you notify us no less than 10 business days in advance of the event date.
+If the person attending in your place requires access services, we ask that you please email firstname.lastname@example.org no less than 10 business days in advance of the event date.

-Note: Tickets will not be available at the door on the day of the event and must be purchased in advance.
+Note: Tickets may not be available on the day of the event and should be purchased in advance.